Pruthvi-Tirmal/CamScreenRecorder/readme.md

 ## Brief Description

-Developed Desktop Screen Recorder using electron.js and Bootstrap for UI.
+Developed Cross platform Desktop Screen Recorder using electron.js and Bootstrap for UI.
 It uses native api for capturing the screen with various option available.

 ## Features